Jobhdez/jobhdez.github.io/_posts/2022-11-1-compiler.md

 simple linear algebra language called `Yotta` to Common Lisp and C. I would like to explain how this compiler works so you can use it as a model for understanding more advanced compilers.

+### My Experience

+I have just started my compiler journey.
+I have written a couple of other small compilers: a Scheme to Lambda Calculus compiler and a big chunk of a Scheme to C compiler.
+But lately I have been reading parts of the textbooks `Engineering a Compiler` and a section from the second edition of the `Dragon Book` and parts of `Essentials of Compiliation`, a Racket compiler book.
+When I started reading these books I was a bit confused as to how intermediate languages/representations were represented but after a while I learned that intermediate languages could be represented as abstract syntax trees or flow graphs.
+This was one of my moments of clarity.
+I find linear algebra compilers interesting because such compilers can be used for scientific computing; moreover, I find compilers interesting because compilers are large and complex systems and I enjoy working on hard problems.
+Overal working on this linear algebra compiler has been interesting and a good experience but there are several things for which I need a better understanding.

 ### Architecture

 The architecture of a compiler is comprised of a frontend, optimizer, and backend.
 Frontend -> Optimizer -> Backend.
 For now, we will skip the